Danychr1/The-Cyber-Defense-Playbook-Project/Topics/Tools/Labs/Firewall/Firewall.md

 We extracted specific fields, cleaned up the delimiters (those tr commands swap colons and slashes for spaces), then piped everything into R for statistical analysis.
 We're calculating:

-  ✅ Minimum value: The smallest data transfer size
+  ✅ Minimum value: The smallest data transfer size.

-  ✅ Maximum value: The largest data transfer size
+  ✅ Maximum value: The largest data transfer size.

-  ✅ Mean: The average
+  ✅ Mean: The average.

-  ✅ Standard deviation: How much variation exists
+  ✅ Standard deviation: How much variation exists.

-  ✅ Variance: Another measure of spread
+  ✅ Variance: Another measure of spread.

 #### What is the goal?